-My favorite current in this sea change is the emergence of the straight best friend.
-Not since the days of Jews and African Americans bonding together has a camaraderie so warmed my icy heart.Unlike gay on gay best friend dynamics, which can turn messy on a dime, there's no drama to be had here.
+My favorite current in this media sea change is the emergence of the straight best friend.
+Not since the days of Jews and African Americans bonding together against a common foe has a camaraderie so warmed my cold heart.Unlike gay on gay best friend dynamics, which can be messy and turn on a dime, there's no drama to be had here.
 There's no competition.
-It's just bros being bros, free of subtext.
-Whether watching Jurassic Park with a thirtypack of miller high life or approaching strangers at a bar, there's no better wingman.
+It's just bros being bros - idiots free of subtext.
+Whether watching Jurassic Park with a thirty-pack of miller high life or approaching strangers at a bar, there's no better wingman than a woke straight guy.
 This brotherhood runs deep.
 Take, for example, Fred Dekker's genre-bending classic, Night of the Creeps (1986).

 J.C. is the perfect friend.
 He's clever, funny, and a snappy dresser to boot!
 We never doubt that he has Rusty's best interest at heart, even to his own detriment.
-He is the kind of gay who's perfectly content getting forcefully penetrated by space-leeches in a public bathroom if it means that his best bro gets to have a night with the girl of his dreams.
+He is the kind of gay who's perfectly content in getting forcefully penetrated by space-leeches in a public bathroom if it means that his best bro gets to have a night with the girl of his dreams.
 That's love.

-Of course, it was the eighties and, ultimately, the gay has to die so that the straights can live happily ever after.
+Of course, this was the eighties and that meant that the gay had to die so that the straights could live happily ever after.
 Hopefully, forty years from now, we can have our own happy gay endings.
 One day we will be the ones carrying the flamethrowers and getting the guy in the end.Until then, there's Night of the Creeps.